joshDynatrace/bug-busters/docs/1-bugzappers-bugs.md

 <p align="center">
 <img src="img/bugzapper-service.png" alt="Bugbusters" height="400">
 </p>
-- Use the Live Debugger to set a breakpoint in the part of the code that is responsible for clearing the scores
+- Use the Live Debugger to set a breakpoint in the part of the code that is responsible for clearing the scores.
+When setting your Live Debugger filter use the `bugzapper` namespace.

 ## Bug 2: View Past Game Stats
 Now that you've played a game, you can view your game stats by clicking on the `View Game Stats` button.